 Adjudicator Gosio and Adjudicator Kepman had different views as to whether the Tribunal has jurisdiction over matters that the parties resolve prior to a decision being rendered by the Tribunal.
 However, they agree that once a benefit is paid, there is no need for an Order or decision from the Tribunal on a particular benefit, and as such, the Claimant has no right to seek relief from the Tribunal for ongoing entitlement to the benefits that the parties have resolved.

-Suzanne Clarke is the author of this blog and member of the Licence Appeal Tribunal practice group.
+Suzanne Clarke is the author of this blog, partner at the firm and member of the Licence Appeal Tribunal practice group.
 If you have a question about these decisions or a similar file, please contact Suzanne at 416-777-5226.